Adi52/duck-hunt/readme.md

   <img src="readme_images/volume-control-panel.gif">
 </p>

-All sounds came from the original Duck Hunt game are imported into the game.
+All sounds came from the original Duck Hunt game.
 Below the window game there is a volume panel where you can turn the sound down / up or off completely.